 Democracy is based on the fundamental principle of political equality and inclusiveness.
 In a democracy, each adult citizen must have one vote and each vote must have one value.
+Our constitution provides universal franchise to all the citizens above 21 years of age.

-Even today, most countries do not give voting powers to people who have migrated from other countries.
+• Even today, most countries do not give voting powers to people who have migrated from other countries.
 Actually, millions of people across the world live without these democratic rights simply because the countries they live in treat them as illegal immigrants.
 This is the plight of South American immigrants in the US or Turkish immigrants in France or Germany.
 Such immigrants and refugees are found all over the world including India.
 Should they not be a part of democratic governance?
 Think of some reason for your answer.

 Democracy requires active participation of citizens: Often, democracy is taken to mean only voting in elections and choosing the rulers.
 However, democracy also means that citizens should participate in the making of policies and laws by the government and implementing them.
 How can this be done?
 This is possible when all policies and laws are made after extensive public discussions in which people participate and openly express their needs and views.
-It also requires that people be involved effective in imple-mentation of the policies and laws - by forming independent citizens committees.
+It also requires that people be involved in effective imple-mentation of the policies and laws - by forming independent citizens comm-ittees.
 This kind of participation of people is not easily achieved.
-In many countries, even the elected governments do not encourage public participation.
+In many countries, even the elected governments do not encourage public they are free to know, discuss, form independent opinions and express them and form associations to press for their views.
+These are also called civil liberties.
+However, these rights were not gained by people easily.
+Governments sought to control free speech, free

+> participation.
 The people also do not show active interest in public affairs and remain apathetic.
 For example, in the much publicised elections for the President of USA in 2012 more than 40% people did not vote at all.